How to Create a Custom AI Email Agent in 5 Minutes

 That depends on your instructions.
 Best practice: include a fallback rule like “If unsure, forward the email to my inbox with [NEEDS REVIEW] in the subject.”
 This prevents bad responses.

 Yes.
-Carly supports Outlook Mail, Outlook Calendar, Outlook Contacts, and OneDrive.
-Microsoft-based workflows work just as well as Gmail-based ones.
+Carly supports Outlook Mail, Outlook Calendar, Outlook Contacts, OneDrive, SharePoint, Microsoft Teams, and Dynamics 365.
+Microsoft-based workflows work just as well as Google-based ones.

 Ready to automate your busywork?